 What tests are done to find causes of blood in stool?

 Your provider will check your pulse and blood pressure.
 He or she will probably also perform a rectal examination to look for hemorrhoids, fistulas, or fissures that could cause bleeding.
 You may need to have blood tests to check for anemia, clotting problems, and changes in your blood chemistry.

 Your health care provider may recommend a colonoscopy.2 This procedure allows your provider to see inside your digestive tract and look for the source of bleeding.
 Colonoscopy is helpful for people with unexplained bleeding and bleeding that continues despite treatment.
 Colonoscopy is especially important if you have lost weight, are anemic, are older than 40, or have a family history of colorectal cancer.

-What is the treatment for rectal bleeding from UC or Crohn's?
+What is the treatment for rectal bleeding from Crohn's or colitis?

 The treatment for rectal bleeding depends on the cause.
 When it is a symptom of IBD, treating the IBD is often an effective way to stop the bleeding.9

 Similarly, bleeding due to complications from IBD is managed by treating the complication.
 For fissures, the first step is trying to let it heal on its own.
 If the fissure does not heal, medications and surgery are used.
 Anal fistulas also are treated with a combination of medication and surgery.